BryanSamuelIan/SkillHub/README.md

 export DB_PASSWORD="your password here" export DB_NAME="your database name here"

+Example of the database can be accesed trough "skillhub_db.sql"

 # Run Application
 Paste this into your terminal: streamlit run app.py